Managing The Job Safety Analysis (JSA) Process

 Benefits Of An Effective Job Safety Analysis Protocol

-Before we jump into the tips, let’s understand why you ought to find the motivation to read through all the tips and utilize them within your organization.
+Before we discuss the tips, let’s understand why you should be motivated to read through them and utilize them within your organization.

 1. Improved Safety.
 An effective JSA helps your organization eliminate potential hazards before someone gets hurt.